sparkfun/SparkFun_Tinker_Kit_Code/README.md

 [*SparkFun Tinker Kit (KIT-13930)*](https://www.sparkfun.com/products/13930)

 The SparkFun Tinker Kit (STK) is a great way to get started with programming and hardware interaction with the Arduino programming language.
-The STK is our newest version of the former SparkFun Mini Inventor’s Kit, blended with elements of our educator MESA kit
+The STK is our newest version of the former SparkFun Mini Inventor’s Kit, blended with elements of our educator MESA kit.
+This SparkFun Tinker Kit is your map for navigating the waters of beginning embedded electronics, robotics and citizen science using the SparkFun RedBoard while sticking to a strict budget.

 Repository Contents
 -------------------